softwareQinc/qpp/README.md

 Quantum++
 ===

-This is a header-only (template-based) C++11 quantum computing library, and it is work in progress.
+This is a header-only (template-based) C++11 quantum computing library, based on Eigen3 linear algebra library http://eigen.tuxfamily.org/, and it is still work in progress.

 If anyone else is interesting in contributing please let me known at vgheorgh@gmail.com.
-There is still a lot of work left to be done, and I can provide you with more details about what I have in mind.
-If you are interested in contributing, you need to have a decent knowledge of C++ (preferably C++11), including templates and STL, a basic knowledge of quantum computing and linear algebra, and some experience with Eigen linear algebra library http://eigen.tuxfamily.org/ (although this is not mandatory, but highly desirable).
+There is still work left to be done, and I can provide you with more details about what I have in mind.
+To contribute, you need to have a decent knowledge of C++ (preferably C++11), including templates and STL, a basic knowledge of quantum computing and linear algebra, and some working experience with Eigen3.

-The ultimate goal of this project is to have a universal quantum simulator, applicable to a vast majority of problems in quantum information/computation, and nevertheless to be as fast as possible.
-Right now the parallelization is done using OpenMP, but probably one can create a new branch using GPU-type multi-processing like CUDA, although this may require a significant amount of code re-writing.
+The ultimate goal of this project is to build a universal quantum simulator, applicable to a vast majority of problems in quantum information/computation.
+The simulator should be fast but nevertheless user-friendly for anyone with a basic knowledge of C/C++.

-And finally, the simulator should be user-friendly, easy to use for anyone with a basic knowledge of C/C++.
-My intention is to have it publicly available, so do not expect to make money out of it :)
+---

+Quantum++ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Quantum++ is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Quantum++.
+If not, see <http://www.gnu.org/licenses/>.

 ---